hkutluca/CodingStandard/README.md

 #### Naming
-1. Filenames
+1. Filenames,
    * All first letters are uppercase: `ThisIsASubDir` and `ThisIsAFilename.cpp`
    * *NOTE*: All files involved in the compilation of a compilation target (.exe/.so) must have filenames that are case-insensitive unique.

-2. Types
+2. Types  and  methods
    * All types (including, but not limited to, class names) are [camel case](https://en.wikipedia.org/wiki/Camel_case) with uppercase first letter.
 Example: `FooBarClass`

-3. Local variables, methods and namespaces
+3. Local variables,  namespaces
    * Camel case with first letter lowercase.
 Example: `localFooBar`

 4. Non-magic-number global variables that are non-static and not defined in anonymous namespace